msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ## Creating a new stock take

 Let's start a new stocktake.
 To do so, tap on the `New Stocktake` button in the right corner of the screen.

 ![Stocktake: new](/docs/inventory/images/stocktake_newstocktake.png)

-A window appears, where you can opt to create a stocktake based on items in a master list, stock in a particular location, or an empty stocktake:
+A window appears, where you can opt to create a stocktake based on items in a master list, items in a particular location, items that are in stock, or an empty stocktake:

 ![Stocktake: Add item](/docs/inventory/images/stocktake_additem2.png)

 Click on OK when you have selected the option you would like.

 The stocktake will then be created, and existing stock lines will be used to populate the values for batch, expiry, pack size and snapshot number of packs.
 The lines show as light blue, and will change to black when a value is entered for the counted quantity.